The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 kidney problems--little or no urinating; painful or difficult urination; swelling in your feet or ankles; feeling tired or short of breath;

 severe skin reaction--fever, mouth sores, swelling in your face or tongue, trouble breathing or swallowing, rash with blistering and peeling.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect voriconazole?

 Many drugs can interact with voriconazole, and some drugs should not be used together.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.
-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with voriconazole.
-Give a list of all your medicines to any healthcare provider who treats you.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.